-NOTE 27: CONTINGENT LIABILITIES AND CONTINGENCIES Consolida ted Group 2014 \$ 2013 \$ es of the potential financial effect of contingent liabilities that may payable: Project Related a.
+NOTE 27: CONTINGENT LIABILITIES AND CONTINGENCIES

+Consolidated Group 2015 \$ 2014 \$ es of the potential financial effect of contingent liabilities that may e payable: Project Related a.
 The Group has entered into various contracts in relation to its participation in the Spur Hill Joint Venture.
 The Farm in Agreement provides for the Group to make payments to the other Joint Venture participant based on the achievement of Project milestones.
 On achievement of each of the following four Milestones, SH2 is obliged to pay the other participant \$2.5 million in exchange for a 2.5% Participating Interest: i.
 Proved JORC Reserves of at least 80 million tonnes; 2,500,000 2,500,000 ii. submission of an environmental assessment for the Project; 2,500,000 2,500,000 iii. completion of a detailed feasibility study into the development of the Project; 2,500,000 2,500,000 iv. grant of a Mining Lease.
-2,500,000 2,500,000 contribu viable.
-Project develops, the Group will be required to make further tions to the Project Joint Venture to continue to keep the Project The Group may make discretionary prepayments of contributions to ect to accelerate its participating interest in the Project. b.
+2,500,000 2,500,000 contribu Project develops, the Group will be required to make further utions to the Project Joint Venture to continue to keep the Project viable.
+Droup may make discretionary prepayments of contributions to the Project lerate its participating interest in the Project. b.
 Bonus payment for Peter Doyle upon the grant of a Mining Lease per employment contract.
-Refer remuneration report.
-500,000 1,000,000 C. Payment to landholder in Note 26 b.
-(3) upon the grant of a Mining Lease per contract of purchase.
-600,000 600,000 Conting gent Liabilities 11,100,000 11,600,000 ·
+500,000 500,000 c.
+Payment to landholder upon the grant of a Mining Lease per contract of purchase.
+600,000 600,000 Contin gent Liabilities 11,100,000 11,100,000